 Students will learn advanced research and writing techniques, analysis, and strategies.
 Emphasis is placed on development of legal argument, format, and use of legal citations.
 Competency in WESTLAW and/or LEXIS, and the Internet as research tools will be achieved.
 Students will perform legal research and prepare case briefs, memoranda, and pleadings or motions.
-This course is offered during the spring semester only.
-Prerequisite: Admission to the Paralegal Studies Program or instructor approval and PLGL 2333.
+Prerequisite: Admission to the Paralegal Studies Program or instructor approval and PLGL 2333 and MATH 1473.
+Semester Offered Spring